microsoft/promptflow/docs/cloud/azureai/runtime-change-log.md

 #### New features
 - Support download flow directory from file share.
-- Record log of single line for batch run.
+- Record log of each line for batch run.
 - Support ESIndex in common index lookup.
 - Support class-based flex flow for c# batch run in cloud.